satellite-image-deep-learning/techniques/README.md

 * [jupyteo.com](https://www.jupyteo.com) -> hosted Jupyter environment with many features for working with EO data
 * [eurodatacube.com](https://eurodatacube.com) -> data & platform for EO analytics in Jupyter env, paid
 * [Unfolded Studio](https://studio.unfolded.ai/) -> next generation geospatial analytics and visualization platform building on open source geospatial technologies including kepler.gl, deck.gl and H3
+* [up42](https://up42.com/) is a developer platform and marketplace, offering all the building blocks for powerful, scalable geospatial products

 # Free online computing resources
 Generally a GPU is required for DL, and this section lists a couple of free Jupyter environments with GPU available.
 There is a good overview of online Jupyter development environments [on the fast.ai site](https://course19.fast.ai).
 I personally use Colab with data hosted on Google Drive